What did you do?

 What were you trying to achieve?

-Who did you involve and how did you find the appropriate people?
+Who did you involve and how did you find them?

 Were the people you involved given any training?